Music Making

 Caretaking

-Additionally, being a middle aged person with elderly parents, I spend time each week helping them manage their day-to-day affairs.
-They live a few hundred miles away, and I can get easily frustrated dealing with them, but still, I do what I can to help them make their days a little more organized.
+Being a middle aged person with elderly parents, I spend time each week helping them manage their day-to-day affairs.
+They live a few hundred miles away, and I can get easily frustrated dealing with them, my mom in particular.
+But still, I do what I can to help them make their days a little more organized.